Vermillion 380 A Platform

 In most cases, oil rig fires and explosions cause significantly more damage than the Vermillion 380 accident.
 In this scenario, there was only one injury and no fatalities; however, this is not always the case.
 Compare the injury count with the Deepwater Horizon explosion, which occurred that same year.
 In that incident, 11 lost their lives and many sustained severe injuries.
 If you or a loved one has faced an oil rig fire, you should not hesitate to seek immediate assistance from a legal professional.
 At Arnold & Itkin, we are vastly experienced in this area of the law and can help you protect your constitutional rights while pursuing a maritime claim.

 Want to discuss your potential case in more detail?
-Just pick up the phone and call us or take advantage of our online form.
+Just pick up the phone and call us at (888) 493-1629.
+Or, take advantage of our online form.
 We are available to discuss your situation and can help you understand all of the legal options available to you.